 This all conspires to make writing a book proposal a chore.
 Thankfully we only have to write book proposals if we’re going the traditional publishing route, right?
 No. The gurus say to do a proposal if we’re going to self-publish, too.
 Yeah, like I’m going to do that.

-However, I recently gained some insight into this when attending a book proposal workshop by Andrew Rogers at the March Jot Conference.
+However, I gained some insight into this when attending a book proposal workshop by Andrew Rogers at a March Jot Conference.
 In addition to giving the most helpful information I’ve ever encountered on the subject, the act of writing parts of a proposal in class was insightful.